theajack/disable-devtool/README.md

 11. Support to identify eruda and vconsole debugging tools
 12. Support suspending and resuming probe work
 13. Support configuring ignore attributes to customize whether to enable probes
+14. Support for configuring all parent pages in iframes to be disabled

 ## 3. Use